-Windward Islands Airways (WINAIR) has scheduled ATR service between Guadeloupe (PTP) and Douglas-Charles Airport (DOM), and onwards to St. Maarten (SXM) continuing to Puerto Rico (SJU).
-WINAIR also has scheduled ATR service between St. Maarten and Douglas-Charles, and onwards to Guadeloupe.
-Both services operate daily.
+Windward Islands Airways (WINAIR) has scheduled service between Douglas-Charles Airport (DOM), and onwards to St. Maarten (SXM) continuing to Puerto Rico (SJU).
 WINAIR has interline e-ticketing agreements with multiple airlines, including United, Air Caraibes, Air France, British Airways, and KLM.

-Air Antilles operates ATR service between Guadeloupe (PTP) and Douglas Charles Airport (DOM) and onwards to St. Maarten (SXM) and Puerto Rico (SJU) in cooperation with WINAIR (on the schedule mentioned above).
-Air Antilles has interline and codeshare agreements with Air France, allowing travelers to book their flights to Dominica directly through the carrier.
+Air Antilles operates service between both Guadeloupe (PTP) and Martinique (FDF) and Douglas-Charles Airport (DOM) and onwards to St. Maarten (SXM) and Puerto Rico (SJU) in cooperation with WINAIR (on the schedule mentioned above).
+Air Antilles has agreements with Air France, allowing travelers to book their flights to Dominica directly through the carrier.

 A word about travel research and booking:

 Tips on Booking to Dominica:

-Start with the flight from one of the hubs of San Juan (SJU), Sint Maarten (SXM), Antigua (ANU), Guadeloupe (PTP), Barbados (BGI), and St. Lucia (SLU) to understand the connecting options into Dominica; then work from your originating city to make a connection to Dominica at the hub.
-In some cases with interline and codeshare agreements, you will be able to make the booking on the airline or OTA site, but in other cases, you will need to inform your travel agent of the hub and airline options for them to make the booking.
+Start with the flight from one of the hubs of San Juan (SJU), St. Maarten (SXM), Antigua (ANU), Guadeloupe (PTP), Barbados (BGI), St. Lucia (SLU), and Trinidad (POS) to understand the connecting options into Dominica; then work from your originating city to make a connection to Dominica at the hub.
+In some cases with interline and codeshare agreements, you will be able to make the booking on the airline or online travel agent site, but in other cases, you will need to inform your travel agent of the hub and airline options for them to make the booking.